markopalagruza/headless/pointing-experiment.md

 If you haven’t been aware of it and then you encounter it, it’s natural to question whether this view is valid and true.
 For example, I can’t see my face here, but I can see it in the mirror.
 Doesn’t that prove I have a face?
 That I am not capacity at my center, but rather a person?

 Other questions arise too.
 Alongside questions of validity and truth, we ask about usefulness.
 If I remain aware of my private identity, what difference will it make in my life and in society?
-We will begin exploring these questions in part two.
+We will begin exploring these questions in the [next chapter](mirror-closed-eyes.md).

 ## Highlights
 - Our private identity is described as a faceless, boundless capacity